EleutherAI/djinn/README.md

 Notes:
 - `--sample` controls how many problems to attempt to import per exploit (some problems often fail checks along the way and are not imported).
 - The generation pipeline relies on a ground truth solution and an exploit solution to ensure that the problem aligns with requirements - i.e. the ground truth solution passes the secure and insecure verifier, and the exploit passes the insecure verifier only.
 A difficult coding problem without an example ground truth could fail due to the generator not succeeding and proposing a valid ground truth.
+- **Difficulty prefilter**: The generation pipeline includes an automated difficulty check that rejects problems that are too easy (solvable by a fairly weak LLM).
+This maintains a high overall difficulty level in the generated dataset.
+Problems that fail the prefilter are discarded automatically.

 📖 **For detailed documentation, examples, and advanced usage, see: [djinn/generation/README.md](djinn/generation/README.md)**